K9BFF/sysop/README.md

 ### installation:
 1. prerequesites

-the only prerequesite is `nom`. please ensure you have it installed before using `sysop`!
+the only prerequesites are `nom` and `nix-search-cli`. please ensure you have them installed before using `sysop`!

 2. initial setup